googlearchive/appengine-sockets-python-java-go/README.md

 appengine-sockets-python
 ========================

-Python and Go examples of using the App Engine Socket API.
+Python, Java, and Go examples of using the App Engine Socket API.